 Using the Vanguard UK investor platform is a cheap, no-frills method of starting to invest your money.
 If you’re looking to start investing, read this post and not only will you learn all of the essential knowledge when it comes to passive index investing, I’ll also show you the practical steps to open a stocks and shares ISA on Vanguard so you can invest your first pound within half an hour of finishing this post.
-Starting to invest today will allow you to increase your wealth substantially in the long-term based on the history of returns in the stock market.

 A simple, low-cost way to start investing in the UK is to open a stocks and shares ISA on the Vanguard Investor UK platform.
-This platform is easy to set-up, intuitive to use and offers access to dozens of low-cost Vanguard tracker funds which allows you to build your wealth passively over time.
+This platform is easy to set up, intuitive to use and offers access to dozens of low-cost Vanguard tracker funds which allows you to build your wealth passively over time.

 Whenever I speak with friends or family who are yet to start investing, I am always met with a similar answer which sounds something along the lines of “I want to, I just don’t really know how to get started”.
 Many people will likely relate to this response, but if this is you, it is actually a bit of an emergency as you’re missing out on years of being able to grow your money through the phenomenon of ‘compounding returns’.

-Luckily, you can respond to this emergency today by reading this post for the next 15-20 minutes of your life and then implementing the steps within the Vanguard investor UK platform for the 30 minutes after that.
+Luckily, you can respond to this emergency today by reading this post for the next 15-20 minutes of your life and then implementing the steps within the Vanguard investor UK platform for 30 minutes after that.
 A total of less than an hour of your life for what history tells us will result in a huge increase in wealth.
 Sound like a good deal?
 Let’s get started.

 Why should I invest my money?

 When it comes to becoming financially independent, we would all struggle if it weren’t for the transformative benefits of investing our money.
-Whilst a cash account is safe, secure and familiar – the sad truth is that due to the erosive powers of inflation, leaving money in cash is actually losing you wealth each year as the money you have progressively loses purchasing power.
+Whilst a cash account is safe, secure and familiar – the sad truth is that due to the erosive powers of inflation, leaving money in cash is actually losing you wealth each year as the money you have saved progressively loses its purchasing power.

 The natural alternative is to invest your money and this can come in many different forms, whether it be equities (Company shares), bonds, property, commodities or other more fancy financial contracts such as options.

 For me, I want to invest my money in things I understand, take up almost none of my time and have a proven track record of growing in value.
 Specifically, I invest in Company shares (equities) and bonds.
-Due to being both relatively young and having a high-risk tolerance, the majority of my portfolio is in equities which has higher risk and expected higher returns.
+Due to being both relatively young and having a high-risk tolerance, the majority of my portfolio is in equities which has higher risk and higher expected higher returns.

 If you’re not currently investing your money, I suggest you start with my recent post ‘Start investing £100 a month to secure your financial future‘ before coming back to read the rest of this post.